nightscout/nightscout.github.io/docs/nightscout/new_user.md

 !!! note
     There are no < and > characters in the final string, neither for password and database name.

-Keep this string safely aside, it is called your `MONGODB_URI`

 </br></br>